openforis/sepal-doc/docs/source/team/contribute.rst

 New modules
 """""""""""

-You have created a new module (shinny or python based) and you proudly asked to add it on the app dashboard of SEPAL (following the issue template).
-One of the requirement to have your module accepted by the sepal team is to create a documentation file.
-To keep the modules consistency we decided to let the documentation live in the module original repository.
-So to create the actual documentation page follow the instruction provided in the `sepal_ui doc <https://sepal-ui.readthedocs.io/en/latest/tutorials/send-to-sepal.html#add-documentation>`_.
+Have you created a new module (Shiny or Python-based) and have been asked to add it to the app dashboard of SEPAL (following the issue template)?

+One of the requirements to have your module accepted by the SEPAL team is to create a documentation file.
+To maintain consistency across modules, we decided to store the documentation in the module's original repository.

+To create the actual documentation page, follow the instructions provided in the `sepal_ui doc <https://sepal-ui.readthedocs.io/en/latest/tutorials/send-to-sepal.html#add-documentation>`_.

-Then you need to modify only 1 files in sepal-doc to make your documentation available.
+Then, you need to only modify one file in sepal-doc to make your documentation available.

-1.  modify the :code:`sepal-doc/docs/source/data/modules/en.json` file by adding a new line with the following shape:
+1. Modify the :code:`sepal-doc/docs/source/data/modules/en.json` file by adding a new line with the following shape:

     .. code-block:: json